It took me almost an hour to get dressed this morning.

 Amazing Artichoke Casserole

 Cook a big bag of frozen artichokes according to the package directions.
 Drain them and put them into an oiled casserole dish.
-Sprinkle with bread crumbs (I use whole wheat) and grated cheese (I use Romano).
-Add salt and pepper, and some dried basil.
-Drizzle with olive oil.
+Pour some olive oil over them.
+Sprinkle with bread crumbs (I use whole wheat), mixed with grated cheese (I use Romano), salt and pepper, and some dried basil.
+Drizzle with more olive oil.
 Top with a pat of butter and put the dish into a 350 degree oven until heated through and a little golden brown on top.

 If you've ever stuffed artichokes, you'll notice that this recipe is about a thousand time easier and much less time-consuming.
 If you feel guilty about that, you can use fresh artichokes and fresh basil, and meno male I don't have those kind of compunctions.
 Just so you know, the rest of us will be out in the sunshine.

 Enjoying what's left of the beach.